INVESTIGATION: National Biosafety Management Agency enmeshed in contract inflation

 This further implies that the agency has spent in total N164,084,740 to procure equipment for the GMO laboratory and GMO detection kits.

-When The ICIR visited the agency on July 8, it was observed the laboratory is a sparsely-equipped mobile facility.
-Though it is difficult to evaluate the worth of the laboratory, it is beyond belief to conclude that the items in the office container are worth N164 million.
+When The ICIR visited the agency on July 8, it was observed the laboratory is a sparsely-equipped mobile facility, though it is difficult to evaluate the worth of the laboratory on which N164 million already has been expended, according to the document shared with The ICIR.